Volcanic Wine Awards | The Jancis Robinson Story | 🎁 25% off annual & gift memberships

 Coravin has been so popular around the world that competitors are emerging, more sophisticated systems than the Vacuvin that pumps air out of the bottle and the canisters of neutral gas designed to be squirted into an opened bottle to keep oxygen out.
 When the consumer publication Which? tested wine-preservation systems recently, they found six worth investigating.

-In my experience Coravin does a brilliant job in allowing fine wine to be served by the glass in good condition in bars and restaurants, and in allowing wine producers to test bottles before they show them to customers and the media.
+In my experience Coravin does a brilliant job in allowing fine wine to be served by the glass in tiptop condition in bars and restaurants, as well as providing wine producers with a way to test bottles before they show them to customers and the media.
 There is no longer any need for them to take a spare in case of cork taint.

 I don’t actually find Coravin that useful in my own wine-tasting context.
 I generally like to share whole bottles from our cellar.
 And if I took only a small sample from each bottle I taste professionally without pulling the cork, my home would be completely taken over by an army of bottles, and I’d have none to give away.
 I don’t think my neighbours would be pleased.